Aquanty/rtd-hgs/docs/source/index.rst

 Modifying Zoned Properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. _sec:modify_named_material: There are a number of instructions which can be used to modify the property values associated with a zone or group of zones.
+[sec:modify_named_material] There are a number of instructions which can be used to modify the property values associated with a zone or group of zones.
 Before these instructions are issued, it is necessary to select the appropriate type of media and then choose the zones which you want